Wixel/Frank-Sinatra/README.md

 # Hello, Frank - Sinatra

 A simplistic, modular-MVC style [Sinatra](http://www.sinatrarb.com/) boilerplate for rapid application prototyping.
-Most batteries included and charged to an app up and running in no time.
-Deployment to [Heroku](http://heroku.com) is effortless.
+Most batteries included and charged enough to get an app up and running in no time.
+Deployment to [Heroku](http://heroku.com) is painless.

 The is a starting point and is by no means a complete application.
 You should be able to use this to kick the fire for your own applications relatively fast.
 We use this over at [Wixel](http://wixelhq.com) for fast prototyping.